nbertamoni/LoRa_GNURadio/README.md

 - A transmission with gaussian noise added to the channel.

 Tx_Rx_transmission_amplitude.grc
 - A transmission showing clear signal amplitude.
+1,8pico pico as far as I can see